-- 8.4.2.9 New dug-out or isolated ponds, and drainage works approved pursuant to the Drainage Act, will be permitted within a wetland provided that it has or can be demonstrated to the satisfaction of CVCA through an Environmental Impact Study that there will be no negative impact on the natural features and hydrologic and ecological functions of the wetland. - 8.4.2.10 Maintenance of the functionality (e.g., bank stabilization, removal of accumulated sediment, etc.) of existing ponds and drains within a wetland will be permitted provided that: - all dredged material is placed at a suitable distance from the wetland or other natural hazard features; - best management practices including site and project design and appropriate remedial measures will be employed to mitigate disturbance and minimize impacts to the natural features and hydrologic and ecological functions of the wetland; and,

-• there will be no increase in surface area or volume beyond that resulting from the volume of accumulated sediment removed.
+- 7.4.2.10 New dug-out or isolated ponds will not be permitted in a wetland. - 7.4.2.11 New dug-out or isolated ponds, and drainage works approved pursuant to the Drainage Act, will be permitted within a wetland provided that it has or can be demonstrated to the satisfaction of CVCA through an Environmental Impact Study that there will be no negative impact on the natural features and hydrologic and ecological functions of the wetland. - 7.4.2.12 Maintenance of the functionality (e.g., bank stabilization, removal of accumulated sediment, etc.) of existing ponds and drains within a wetland will be permitted provided that: - all dredged material is placed at a suitable distance from the wetland or other natural hazard features; - best management practices including site and project design and appropriate remedial measures will be employed to mitigate disturbance and minimize impacts to the natural features and hydrologic and ecological functions of the wetland; and, - there will be no increase in surface area or volume beyond that resulting from the volume of accumulated sediment removed.

-Ponds for the purpose of watering livestock are not subject to Policy 8.4.2.9 or Policy 8.4.2.10 as they are not subject to Ontario Regulation 167/06 in accordance with Section 28(10) of the Conservation Authorities Act.
+Ponds for the purpose of watering livestock are not subject to Policy 7.4.2.10 and 7.4.2.11 as they are not subject to Ontario Regulation 159/06 in accordance with Section 28(10) of the Conservation Authorities Act.